typed-ember/glint/docs/migrating.md

 {% endtab %}
 {% endtabs %}

+Template only components should now be imported directly from `@ember/component/template-only` instead of from `@glint/environment-ember-loose/ember-component/template-only`.

 Note that for `EmberComponent` subclasses, there is no native `ArgsFor` equivalent, and the `ArgsFor` helper type will be removed in Glint `0.8.0` along with the rest of the `@glint/envrionment-ember-loose/ember-component` module.